-Glyph names can not be used with the combination of encoding=builtin and text-format=bytes.
+Glyph names cannot be used with the combination of encoding=builtin and text-format=bytes.

-Table 6.1 lists methods for Unicode-capable language bindings such as Java and .NET.
+Table 6.2 lists methods for Unicode-capable language bindings such as Java and .NET.

-Table 6.1 Addressing the smileface glyph in the Wingdings font with Unicode-capable langu ge bindings (e.g. Java) --- ------------------------- -- encoding additional options input string visible result on the page \ uFo 4A 0 unicode charref  © charref &.#x4A; 0 charref &.smileface; 0 J (space glyph if available, otherwise .notdef glyph) escapesequence \x4A (space glyph if available, otherwise .notdef glyph) builtin (same as abo ove with encoding=unicode)
+Table 6.2 Addressing the smileface glyph in the Wingdings font with Unicode-capable language bindings (e.g. Java)

+encoding additional options input string visible result on the page

+\uF04A 1 ©

+charref  ©

+unicode charref &.#x4A; ©

+charref &.smileface; ©

+J 2 (space or .notdef)

+escapesequence \x4A (space or .notdef)

+builtin (same as above with encoding=unicode)

-1. String syntax for U+F04A in Java and many other Unicode-capable languages
+^{1.} String syntax for U+F04A in Java and many other Unicode-capable languages

-2. Winansi character for the byte code \x4A
+^{2.} Winansi character for the byte code \x4A

-Table 6.2 lists methods for non-Unicode-capable language bindings such as C.
+Table 6.3 lists methods for non-Unicode-capable language bindings such as C.